Kgotso-Koete/foodTasker-restaurant-web-app/README.md

 # How to run the code:

-The back end is deployed on ??, and the front end is deployed on ??.
-Here is the [demo](), and here is the production api link `api link` that can be used with any front end for requests
+The back end API is deployed on Heroku, and the front end is deployed on ??.
+Here is the [demo](), and here is the production api link `https://arcane-spire-07518.herokuapp.com/` that can be used with any front end for requests

 ## 1: Install packages